All Articles/

 Texas Law: Landlord Responsibilities

-Texas property law addresses pest infestations under the implied warranty of habitability outlined in Chapter 92 of the Texas Property Code.
-While Texas law does not have a single, explicit statute mandating pest control, the legal framework provides tenants with meaningful protections.
+Under Texas property law, pest infestations are addressed through the implied warranty of habitability in Chapter 92 of the Texas Property Code.
+While no explicit statute mandates pest control, tenants have meaningful protections.

 The Implied Warranty of Habitability